NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

     Date the sample was obtained, in the ISO data format: YYYY-MM-DD, e.g. 2021-06-28 for June 6, 2021.
 It can be just a year as well.

 Product Type
-   Product Type -- one of the product types used in the ADIOS DB.
+   Product Type -- one of the product types used in the ADIOS\ :sup:`®` Oil Database.
 It specifies "what" the product is.
 Any given product has one and only one product type.
 Use one of the ones in the pick list, or see below for labels.

 API
     API Gravity -- this is in the meta data for searching, etc. Actual density should be provided in the physical properties data.

 Labels
     Labels are various ways one might refer to this record -- used for searching.
 For example, an oil might be called "Diesel" or "Fuel Oil #2", etc.
-    It is best to pick labels from the current list used in the ADIOS DB.
+    It is best to pick labels from the current list used in the ADIOS\ :sup:`®` Oil Database.
     Both the labels and the mapping of labels to product types can be found in this CSV file: :download:`Mapping Product Types to Labels <../../../adios_db/models/oil/product_types_and_labels.csv>`

 Location Coordinates